 - Borrowing money or experiencing financial issues due to gambling

-- Neglecting work, relationships, or important responsibilities because of betting
+- Neglecting work, relationships, or essential responsibilities because of betting

-If you or a loved one is exhibiting some of these signs, it may indicate an addiction to
+If you or a loved one is exhibiting some of these signs, it may indicate that they are addicted to sports betting.

 How Sports Betting Turns into an Addiction